JakeJeeperjinks/diceroller/README.md

     list.append(newRollData)
 }
 ```
-Of course this won't make sense unless you open the files and look at the actual values and whatnot but it's a future reference type thing.
+Of course this won't make that much sense unless you open the files and look at the actual values and whatnot but it's a future reference type thing.